chrisprice/phonegap-build/README.md

+## I am no longer actively maintained this project, as I have personally not used it for a number of years.
+If anyone wishes to adopt it, I'm happy to help them take over.

 # PhoneGap Build Java API and Maven Plugin

 This project aims to provide a stand-alone Java API for communicating with the PhoneGap Build REST API and a Maven Plugin which makes use of the API to turn WAR projects into binaries for mobile platforms.